BaileyChessum/fyp-plots/README.md

 Every `.py` file in [./scripts](./scripts) will generate a `.pgf` plot in [./plots](./plots).

+### Setting up your LSP

+1. Run `nix-build`
+2. Point your IDE to use `./result/bin/python3` as the python interpreter.
+It should get access to matplotlib, numpy.

 ### Developing a new plot

 1. Copy [./scripts/histogram.py](./scripts/histogram.py) as a template.
 Put your new scirpt in [./scripts](./scripts)

+Make sure your script is executable with `chmod +x ...`

 ### Rebuilding all scripts